Discrimination of quantum states under locality constraints in the many-copy setting: Testing Arbitrary Entangled Pure States

-\begin{proof}[Proof] For the leftmost lower bound of \eqref{eq:PPT_entangled_state}, our key technique is to succinctly formulate the PPT-distinguishability norm \cite{MWW09} into its dual representation in terms of Schatten $1$-norm.
+\begin{proof} Our key technique is to succinctly formulate the PPT-distinguishability norm \cite{MWW09} into its dual representation in terms of the Schatten $1$-norm.
 Then, we find a feasible solution to the dual problem to prove our claim.
+We first derive a dual program to the PPT-distinguishability norm given in \eqref{eq:primal_PPT}.